ingdanielsanchezve/rauxa_coding_challenge/README.md

 ## Testing

-### Backend Testing
-Tests created using PHPUnit in Laravel to test this:
+Tests were created using PHPUnit in Laravel to test this:

 1. WebSite front is working
 2. GitHub User authenticated data